The application window for international students for the 2024-2025 academic year closes Jan. 30, 2024 for a start date of September 2024.

 Tuition information is accurate for the current academic year and does not include student fees.
 For detailed tuition and fees information, visit the official tuition website.

-- A four-year Bachelor of Education (B.Ed.), or equivalent, from a recognized college or university
+- Bachelor of Education (B.Ed.) from a recognized college or university or documented and approved equivalency

 Submit an online application